reshapiro/eclipse-git-extensions/README.md

 This repository defines a simple Eclipse plugin designed to support some Git operations that are not yet supported by JGit/Egit.
+It does this by launching command-line Git.

 The currently supported operations are as follows:

 -SVN bridging: pull commits from SVN; push commits to SVN; fetch commits from SVN; SVN info; ref -> SVN rev; SVN rev -> SHA